swarajreddy10/Resume_Canvas/README.md

 ---

-## 🌟 What is CareerCanvas?
+## 🌟 What is ResumeCanvas?

-**CareerCanvas** is not just another resume builder—it's your personal career architect, powered by cutting-edge AI technology.
-Like an artist with a blank canvas, you start with your raw experiences and skills, and CareerCanvas helps you paint a masterpiece that captures the attention of recruiters and passes through the toughest Applicant Tracking Systems (ATS).
+**ResumeCanvas** is not just another resume builder—it's your personal career architect, powered by cutting-edge AI technology.
+Like an artist with a blank canvas, you start with your raw experiences and skills, and ResumeCanvas helps you paint a masterpiece that captures the attention of recruiters and passes through the toughest Applicant Tracking Systems (ATS).

 ### 🎯 The Problem We Solve